Residence permit

 Select a property

-First, you need to choose one or more properties that meet the investment amount criteria.
+First, investors must choose a property that meets the investment amount criteria.

 2